Boat and PWC Licence Course

 Practical training for the PWC Licence is currently not required in New South Wales.
 The College is a strong advocate for PWC practical and offers this training on request.
 Please contact the College for more information.

 - Boating terms.

-Does the College course meet Roads and Maritime requirements for obtaining a NSW General Boat and/or PWC licence?+
+Does the course meet Roads and Maritime requirements for obtaining a NSW General Boat and/or PWC licence?

 Yes it does.
-In addition, the College licence training program has been developed from training competencies derived from the nationally recognised training units.
+In addition,the National Maritime College's licence training program has been developed from training competencies derived from the nationally recognised training units.

 Yes they are.
 Our online enrolment system is configured to automatically deduct the discounted amount before sending an invoice depending on the number booking online at any one time.
 For two people, the discount is 5%.
 For three people the discount is 10%.
 For four or more people the discount is 15%.
 The discount is applied to each person on the booking.